Colgate looks to extend streak vs Holy Cross - KVIA

 Colgate looks to extend streak vs Holy Cross

-BOTTOM LINE: Colgate looks for its eighth straight win in the head-to-head series over Holy Cross.
-In its last seven wins against the Crusaders, Colgate has won by an average of 12 points.
+BOTTOM LINE: Colgate looks for its ninth straight win in the head-to-head series over Holy Cross.
+In its last eight wins against the Crusaders, Colgate has won by an average of 15 points.
 Holy Cross’ last win in the series came on Feb.
 1, 2017, a 56-50 victory.

-BIG MEN ON CAMPUS: Colgate’s Jordan Burns has averaged 20.5 points, 5.3 assists and 2.3 steals while Tucker Richardson has put up 11.5 points and four assists.
-For the Crusaders, Austin Butler has averaged 17.8 points and 9.5 rebounds while Gerrale Gates has put up 15.8 points and 7.8 rebounds.
+STEPPING UP: The dynamic Jordan Burns has put up 17.6 points, four rebounds and 5.8 assists to lead the way for the Raiders.
+Nelly Cummings has complemented Burns and is accounting for 13.8 points per game.
+The Crusaders are led by Austin Butler, who is averaging 16 points and 8.4 rebounds.

-RAMPING IT UP A NOTCH: The Raiders have scored 87.3 points per game against conference opponents so far, an improvement from the zero per game they managed against non-conference opponents.ACCURATE AUSTIN: Butler has connected on 63.2 percent of the 19 3-pointers he’s attempted and has made 10 of 16 over the last three games.
-He’s also converted 10 percent of his free throws this season.
+TAKING IT UP A NOTCH: The Raiders have scored 88.8 points per game against conference opponents so far, an improvement from the zero per game they put up against non-conference opponents.ACCURATE AUSTIN: Butler has connected on 59.1 percent of the 22 3-pointers he’s attempted and has made 8 of 14 over the last three games.
+He’s also converted 21.4 percent of his free throws this season.

-ASSIST RATIOS: The Crusaders have recently used assists to create buckets more often than the Raiders.
-Colgate has an assist on 33 of 87 field goals (37.9 percent) across its past three outings while Holy Cross has assists on 37 of 77 field goals (48.1 percent) during its past three games.
+ACCOUNTING FOR ASSISTS: The Crusaders have recently gotten buckets via assists more often than the Raiders.
+Colgate has 44 assists on 97 field goals (45.4 percent) over its previous three matchups while Holy Cross has assists on 44 of 73 field goals (60.3 percent) during its past three games.

-DID YOU KNOW: The diligent Colgate offense has turned the ball over on just 13.9 percent of its possessions, the seventh-lowest mark in all of Division I. 21 percent of all Holy Cross possessions have resulted in a turnover.
+DID YOU KNOW: The Colgate offense has scored 88.8 points per game this season, ranking the Raiders seventh nationally.
+The Holy Cross defense has allowed 77.6 points per game to opponents (ranked 251st).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25